 Curriculum Guide for Undergraduate Public Health Minor

-The three required courses, which can be taken in any order, are offered during Summer semesters.
-For details please view our Public health brochure.
+The three required courses, which can be taken in any order, are offered during Spring and Fall semesters.

-VBMS 4830 Global and Comparative Health Systems (3 hours)
+VBMS 4830 Global and Comparative Health Systems – Spring Semesters Only (3 hours)

 Learn about the complexities of healthcare delivery through an Oxford tutorial of readings and discussion.
 Topics include insurance, managed care, the uninsured, and other means of providing healthcare.

-VBMS 4910 Observing Needs in Public Health (3 hours)
+VBMS 4910 Observing Needs in Public Health – Spring Semesters Only (3 hours)

-Participate in a semester-long experience in development or administration of a public health program on campus, in the community, or beyond.
-Each practicum must be developed in consultation and with approval of the Auburn University College of Veterinary Medicine minor coordinator Dr. James Wright, email@example.com, or the coordinator’s faculty designee.
+Through volunteer service to a local organization or public health agency, students will develop an understanding of the importance for volunteers to support community public health needs.
+Each practicum must be developed in consultation and with approval of the Auburn University College of Veterinary Medicine minor coordinator Dr. Kelley Steury, firstname.lastname@example.org, or the coordinator’s faculty designee.

 Elective Course (3 hours)

 Because of the breadth of public health many courses can serve as electives.
-Among them are courses in sociology, history, health administration, microbiology, virology, entomology, and kinesiology.
-Readings courses may also be arranged with faculty in a host of relevant disciplines.
+Among them are courses in sociology, communications, economics, health administration, human sciences, kinesiology, nutrition, and statistics.